-- 3.1 Our Board of Trustees has overall responsibility for the effective operation of this policy and for ensuring compliance with equality legislation.
-Day-to-day operational responsibility including regular review of this policy, has been delegated to the Trust Executive and our Headteachers. - 3.2 All senior leaders must set an appropriate standard of behaviour, lead by example and ensure that those they manage adhere to the policy and promote our aims and objectives with regard to equal opportunities. - 3.3 All employees must be aware of this policy and have a duty to act in accordance with this policy and not to discriminate against or harass other people including employees, former employees and job applicants treating them with dignity at all times.
-They should also apply this to how they treat members of the public in the provision of services and should support the Trust in meeting its commitment to provide equal opportunities for all and promoting diversity in the workplace.
+- 3.1 Our Trust has overall responsibility for the effective operation of this policy and for ensuring compliance with equality legislation.
+Day-to-day operational responsibility for this policy including regular review of this policy, has been delegated to the HR Officer. - 3.2 All senior leaders must set an appropriate standard of behaviour, lead by example and ensure that those they manage adhere to the policy and promote our aims and objectives with regard to equal opportunities.
+Senior leaders will be given appropriate training on equal opportunities awareness, and recruitment and selection best practice. - 3.3 All employees must be aware of this policy and have a duty to act in accordance with this policy and not to discriminate against or harass other people including employees, former employees and job applicants treating them with dignity at all times.
+This also applies on work-related trips or events including social events.
+They should also apply this to how they treat members of the public in the provision of services and should support the Trust in meeting its commitment to provide equal opportunities for all and promoting diversity in the workplace. - 3.4 If you are involved in management or recruitment, or if you have any questions about the content or application of this policy, you should contact HR to request training or further information. - 3.5 Staff are invited to comment on this policy and suggest ways in which it might be improved by contacting the HR Officer.